Boeing leaders meet Thursday to decide fate of Everett’s 787 line

 And the impact at Boeing goes beyond those 1,000 jobs.
 It means the entire future of Boeing in the region looks to be in decline while its East Coast manufacturing complex flourishes.

-Economist and local government officials say the likely loss would be significant, yet wouldn’t bring the same level of economic catastrophe that have followed the embattled aerospace company’s misfortunes in earlier eras when Boeing was a more dominant factor in the state’s economy.
+Economists and local government officials say the likely loss would be significant, yet wouldn’t bring the same level of economic catastrophe that have followed the embattled aerospace company’s misfortunes in earlier eras when Boeing was a more dominant factor in the state’s economy.

-They warn that the decision will certainly compound the regional economic fallout from earlier Boeing crises, including the grounding of the 737 MAX and the drastic fall in demand for jets during the pandemic, which have combined to leave hundredsof jets sitting undelivered.
+They warn that the decision will certainly compound the regional economic fallout from earlier Boeing crises, including the grounding of the 737 MAX and the drastic fall in demand for jets during the pandemic, which have combined to leave hundreds of jets sitting undelivered.

 “It’s going to be a bad three or four years, if not longer,” warned aerospace analyst Scott Hamilton.